joshbuker/tdl.app/SLIPSTREAM.md

                 - [ ] Ideally select, click-and-drag

-Have a distinction between hard pre/post requisites and soft (this MUST be done, or I would LIKE this to be done before/after).
+Have a distinction between hard pre/post requisites and soft (this MUST be done, vs I would LIKE this to be done before/after).
 Automatically drop stale soft requirements over time?